-Resolution 10: Approval of the executive officer agreement and the commitments entered into between the company and Stanislas de Gramont, Chief Operating Officer, pursuant to the provisions of Articles L. 225-38 and L. 225-42-1 of the French Commercial Code
+Resolution 10: Approval of the executive officer agreement and the commitments entered into between the company and Stanislas de Gramont, Chief Operating Officer, pursuant to the provisions of Articles L. 225-38 and L. 225-42-1 of the French Commercial Code of Directors' report, approves the executive officer agreement and the commitments entered into between the company and the Chief Operating Officer, Stanislas de Gramont, establishing in particular his pension benefits and incapacity, disability and death insurance, as well as the performance criteria governing the payment of his severance allowance and the conditions for payment of any noncompete compensation.

-The Annual General Meeting, having considered the statutory auditors' special report on regulated agreements and the Board Officer, which were authorized at the Board of Directors' Meeting of 19 December 2018, as detailed in Chapter 2.5 of the Registration Document.
+The Annual General Meeting, having considered the statutory auditors' special report on regulated agreements and the Board